cotarr/calc-pi-x86-64-asm/README.md

 ./calc-pi
 ```

-The program start by displaying a license message followed by:
+The program will start and display a license message followed by:
 ```
 Accuracy: 60 Digits